sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(result).toBe(false)
 -->

-Now the conditions look significantly different, and there’s no way to misinterpret them.
+Now, the conditions look significantly different, and there’s no way to misinterpret them.

 I’m starting to think that using `!` in conditions is [generally an antipattern](https://x.com/Jack_Franklin/status/1189477268764188672), so instead of: